 Tax capping refers to limitations on annual property tax increases for certain commercial, industrial and multi-residential properties.

-In a continuing effort to help protect businesses from property tax increases arising from the recent reassessment, City Council adopted recommendations in item EX32.4 that continues to provide capping protection for eligible properties in 2022.
+In a continuing effort to help protect businesses from property tax increases arising from the recent reassessment, City Council adopted recommendations in item EX22.4 that continues to provide capping protection for eligible properties in 2026.

-As part of its overall strategy to enhance Toronto’s business climate, the City continues to reduce its tax rates for commercial, industrial and multi-residential properties to an approved target of 2.58 times that of the residential tax rate.
-The City expects to reach this targeted tax ratio for industrial properties by 2023 and commercial properties by 2024.
+As part of its overall strategy to enhance Toronto’s business climate, the City reduced its tax rates for commercial, industrial and multi-residential properties toward an approved target of 2.58 times the residential tax rate.
+The City reached the targeted tax ratio for industrial properties in 2023, followed by commercial properties in 2024.

 The Ontario government requires municipalities to levy a lower education tax rate for newly constructed commercial and industrial buildings in municipalities (like Toronto) where the provincial education tax rate remains above the provincial average.